White Paper: Mechanical & Fluid Systems

-This report examines types of fittings commonly used with plastic and rubber tubing.
+This report reviews styles of fittings commonly used with plastic and rubber tubing.
 Included are barbed designs, push-to-connects, compression types with multiple components, and heavy-duty cam couplings.
-Materials such as polyethylene, polypropylene, nylon, acetal, PFA, and brass are covered.
+Materials such as polyethylene, polypropylene, nylon, acetal, PFA and brass are covered.

 Don't have an account?
 Sign up here.